-You know it's spring in Texas when you spot the first of our state flower, the bluebonnet, emerging from the ground and showing her beauty across the countryside.
-Here's our pick on where to snap your annual bluebonnet photos in (or near) Fort Worth.
+You know it's spring in Texas when you spot our state flower, the bluebonnet, emerging from the ground and showing its beauty across the countryside.
+Here are our picks for where to snap your annual bluebonnet photos in (or near) Fort Worth.

 Fort Worth Nature Center and Refuge

-Take a hike around the Fort Worth Nature Center and Refuge, but first ask a ranger where the best place to spy bluebonnets is.
-Afterwards, spend the day enjoying the entire park, and possibly a canoe ride while you’re there to cool off.
-Get more information.
+Take a hike around the Fort Worth Nature Center and Refuge, but first ask a ranger the best place to spy bluebonnets.
+Afterwards, enjoy the entire park or take a canoe ride to cool off.

 Longhorn Park